 5 Differences Between Fulfillment by Amazon and Seller Fulfilled Prime

-The retail giant and their Prime programs ultimately play a starring role in the day-to-day operations of online retailers of all shapes and sizes.
-In fact, with 60 million Prime members worldwide spending an average of $1,200 per year — compared to the $500 per year average spent by non-members — Prime is a market you’d be crazy not to tap into.
+The marketplace giant’s Prime program plays a starring role in day-to-day operations of brands and retailers of all shapes and sizes.
+In fact, with 100 million Prime members worldwide spending an average of $1,400 a year — compared to the $600-per-year average spent by non-members — Prime is a market you’d be crazy not to tap into.

-As I’ve mentioned, the two programs that allow you access to those golden Prime shelves are Fulfillment by Amazon and Seller Fulfilled Prime – also known as merchant fulfilled Prime.
+Two programs give you access to those lucrative Prime shelves: Fulfillment by Amazon (FBA) and Seller Fulfilled Prime (SFP).

-Both share one big feature: they allow you to sell on Amazon Prime, giving you huge exposure and opening your business to that massive market.
-But that’s about where the similarities end.
-FBA and SFP are fundamentally very different and have features that pretty much guarantee they will only appeal to certain businesses depending on size, profitability and aspirations.
+But while both programs allow you to sell on Amazon Prime, that’s about where the similarities end.
+FBA and SFP are fundamentally very different, and each one has features that pretty much guarantee it will appeal to certain businesses depending on size, profitability and aspirations.

-To help you determine which program may be best for your business, I’ve outlined five key differences between having your goods fulfilled by Amazon or through you, via their Seller Fulfilled Prime program:
+To help you determine which program may be best for your business, here are five key differences between having your goods fulfilled by Amazon or using the Seller Fulfilled Prime program:

 The most striking difference between FBA and SFP is the way your items are fulfilled.

 Shipping!
-A huge difference between having items fulfilled by Amazon and merchant fulfilled is that the merchant has to pay for shipping.
+A huge difference between having items fulfilled by Amazon and using SFP is that you have to pay for shipping.
 This can drastically eat away at your margins and possibly result in a negative sale if you’re not careful.
-If you’re curious about the cost difference between the two programs I broke down a comparison between the two programs and created an excel template that you can download here.

-SFP users, on the other hand, are able to avoid these fees — as you’re not sending anything to Amazon to be stored, handled, packed or returned, there is no reason for them to invoice you with eye-watering fees.
+SFP users, on the other hand, are able to avoid these fees.
+Since you’re not sending anything to Amazon to be stored, handled, packed or returned, there is no reason for them to invoice you with eye-watering fees.
 It’s more work, naturally — plus you have your own shipping costs to deal with — but that bit of margin is yours to keep.

 The storage of your inventory is another area that highlights the differences between these two Prime programs.

-To be a merchant fulfilled Prime member you’ll need your own warehouse.
-By keeping control of your inventory and fulfillment, you’ll need a warehouse and warehouse staff of your own, which can be costly to acquire, maintain and staff.
-In addition, as a merchant fulfilled Prime member you HAVE to ship Prime orders same-day.
-This means your warehouse must be streamlined and process orders efficiently.
+To use Seller-Fulfilled Prime, you’ll need your own warehouse to control inventory and fulfillment — which can be costly to acquire, maintain and staff.
+In addition, as a seller fulfilled (or merchant fulfilled) Prime member, you HAVE to ship Prime orders same-day.
+This means your warehouse must be streamlined to process orders at high efficiency.

 4. Inventory Control

-Inventory control certainly ties in with the storage issues I just highlighted.
+Inventory control certainly ties in with the storage issues we just highlighted, too.

 With Fulfillment by Amazon, after you’ve sent your inventory to Amazon’s fulfillment warehouses, it’s gone.
 This sounds like an obvious statement, but the impact of this means you’ll be limited when running promotions on other marketplaces or your own .com.
 In some cases, you may have to recall inventory from Amazon or be prepared to pay for the marketplace’s multichannel fulfillment services.

 The difference when it comes to SFP is that you have complete control over your stock — no split inventory between Amazon’s warehouses and your own.
 All your inventory can be stored in one central location, meaning you have complete power over your stock.
-This is a big plus if you sell on multiple sales channels and/or have a brick-and-mortar location.
-This is even more evident when it comes to events such as Prime Day or Black Friday, as there’s no limit on how much you can sell.
+This is a big plus if you sell on multiple sales channels or have a brick-and-mortar location.
+The benefits are even more evident when it comes to events such as Prime Day or the Cyber Five, when there’s no limit on how much you can sell.

-When your inventory is fulfilled by Amazon, the brand will handle returns on your behalf, as well as provide their ‘top-class’ customer service.
-This is very useful for smaller businesses who will benefit from the time and resources this will save.
+When your inventory is fulfilled by Amazon, the marketplace handles returns on your behalf and provides their “top-class” customer service.
+This is very useful for smaller businesses, which will benefit from the time and resources it can save.

-SFP sees your company handle all returns, which means you’ll need your own returns and/or customer service department.
+With SFP, your company handles all returns.
+This means you’ll need to have your own highly operational returns and customer service departments.
 However, this brings its own benefits because — whereas Amazon sends FBA members a general box of returned goods — things are certainly less vague with SFP.
 You can easily identify exactly which returned item ties to which order, greatly reducing the risk of potential customer fraud.

 Plenty to Consider

-These five differences certainly highlight the main variations between Fulfillment by Amazon and the newer Seller Fulfilled Prime programs.
+These five differences certainly highlight the main variations between Fulfillment by Amazon and Seller Fulfilled Prime programs.

-In my experience, I have seen that the sellers who benefit the most from Amazon’s SFP program are the ones that leverage their inventory across multiple channels instead of selling solely on Amazon.
-In fact, using SFP, many sellers won’t necessarily see cost savings – instead, they may see their fulfillment costs increase slightly.
-However, the true benefit is in the ability to sell more at higher volumes across multiple channels – this is what makes up for the costs when being an SFP member.
+Second, sellers that benefit most from SFP tend to leverage their inventory across multiple channels instead of selling solely on Amazon.
+In fact, many sellers won’t necessarily see big savings — and may even see their fulfillment costs increase slightly.
+But being able to sell more at higher volumes across multiple channels can make up for any costs incurred through SFP.